exaV/screeps-kotlin-starter/README.md

 ### Troubleshooting

+#### Important!
+To upload code to a private server, you must have [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) installed and configured!
+If you're using the 'private server' option in Steam, you can install `screepsmod-auth` from the Steam Workshop.

 #### Gradle says it deployed correctly, but my code doesnt show up.
 Make sure you deployed to a branch which exists on the Server, if not it will fail silently.